-It’s important to have layers of grass, hay, or dirt with your waste.
+When it comes to starting any type of compost system that is indoor or outdoor, it’s important to have layers of grass, hay, paper, cardboard, along with your dirt and food scraps.
 This will ensure that your waste decomposes correctly, instead of turning into a big pile of mold.
-This goes for both outside and inside compost piles.
 The worms will help turn the compost and bring more oxygen into the decomposing process.
-It’s also important to turn your compost with a shovel or rack.
-You should do this daily, but be careful not the kill any of the worms.
+It’s also important to turn your compost with a shovel or rake.
+You should do this daily if your compost is small, or monthly if your compost is bigger.
+When it comes to turning your compost- make sure to not kill any of the worms.
+The turning will help with keeping the oxygen flowing in your pile, increasing the heat, and a happy healthy compost.

 Nuts and dried fruit